-They plunged into a flurry of black shadows and Victoria’s cackling laughter.
-When the lights came back on, Ehren found Elodie’s pacifier where her mother had stood.
-He sobbed and held it close, still warm and masked with baby drool.
+They plunge into a flurry of black shadows and Victoria’s cackling laughter.
+When the lights come back on, Ehren finds Elodie’s pacifier where her mother stood.
+He sobs and holds it close, still warm and masked with baby drool.

 Two Days Later

-The Apothecary smelled like Heike’s school floors after a fresh mopping.
-The intoxicating scent of pine sizzled her nostrils as she browsed.
-She sniffed the air with a grateful smile.
-If the air were edible, she’d take a generous bite; all she did lately was eat in her grief.
+An intoxicating scent of pine in the apothecary sizzles Heike’s nostrils while she browses.
+If the air were edible, she’d take a generous bite.
+Lately, all she did was eat in her grief.

 “See anything you like?
-We have a lovely array of intriguing succulents and a sale on our love potions.”
+We have a lovely array of pokey succulents and a sale on love potions.”